dictyBase/Migration/DB-versioning.md

 	* ~~Alter datatypes of columns in tables~~
 2. Handling data with schema migrations
 	* SQL data dump by the same ID as schema migration
+3. Manipulating how tools save schema versions

 ### Inference

 1. `Alembic`
 	* _Advantage_
-		1. _TODO_
+		1. Migrations can be written in SQL and also using sugar-coated interface
 	* _Disadvantage_
-		1. _TODO_
+		1. Depends on `SQLAlchemy` (ORM in `Python`)
 2. `App::Sqitch`
 	* _Advantage_
 		1. All migrations are written in pure SQL
 		2. One migration can have other (previous) migration as a dependency.
-So a new migration with always deploy its dependency before it runs.
+So a new migration will always deploy its dependency before it runs.
 		3. Create `git` like tag for your set of migrations.
 	* _Disadvantage_
 		1. Revert and deploy happens from the @HEAD.
 Unlike alembic, there is no `base`, but only `head`